Adult Spiritual Exploration (QUEST)

 Our aim is to foster both individual and community growth by designing courses that address the whole person — mind, body, and spirit.
 Or, in other words — head, hands, and heart.

-Rev. Jess, in conjunction with the "Theme Team", chooses books for congregation-wide discussion.
-Many of our quarterly events are inspired by themes from the book of the season.
+In conjunction with Rev. Jess, we choose books for congregation-wide discussion.
+Many of our Quest events and forums are inspired by themes from the book of the season.

 TED is an acronym for Technology, Entertainment, Design.
 It is an organization that records short speeches from people who are changing the world in the areas of technology, entertainment, design, social action, education, and more.
-In each GRU session, three or four TED speeches on a given topic are viewed and discussed.
+In each GRU session, three or four TED speeches on a given topic are viewed and discussed over tea with Rev. Jess.

 Take 40 is an opportunity to explore a sermon topic or community interest in more depth right after the service.
 These talks are organized and led by members of the GRU community with a specific interest and will be advertised in advance.

-Every year Rev. Jess offers courses on our Unitarian Universalist heritage or philosophy.
+Every year we offer courses on our Unitarian Universalist heritage or philosophy.
 Most of the courses are repeated every few years, to ensure that everyone has an opportunity to learn more about our faith.